Recently, I was trying to find out an extremely small and compact battery operated chainsaw to help me with some cleaning work.

 Secondly, I tested it out on a medium wood log and I must say that it did struggle a bit and took quite some time.
 But I ended up cutting the log into half and that’s what mattered the most.

 Even with a smaller bar and chain mechanics than that of Makita or Milwaukee M18, the chainsaw was able to cut right through a tough wood trunk.
 It simply left me in an aww.
+Though the chain did get dull after a few days but luckily I had the best chainsaw sharpener available to sharpen it properly.

 Finally, the ergonomics were good enough as I didn’t feel any issue while handling the chainsaw.
 A great piece of work from Greenworks as this chainsaw didn’t disappoint me at all.